-Disclaimer: The PW Audio No.10 was sent to us a sample in exchange for our honest opinion.
-We thank PW Audio and Music Sanctuary for this opportunity.
+Disclaimer: This is a sample sent to us in exchange for our honest opinion.
+We thank PW Audio for this opportunity.

-To learn more about cables we have reviewed on Headfonics you can click here.
+To learn more about the cables we have reviewed on Headfonics you can click here.

-Please note this review follows our new scoring criteria for 2020.
+Please note this review follows our current scoring criteria.
 You can read more about this here.